davidvoler/polyglots/TASKS.md

 #### Word Selection

-- [Implemented] Create a code that will collect words and type from current sentences - this code should run in content/content_server.
+- [Done] Create a code that will collect words and type from current sentences - this code should run in content/content_server.
-- [ ] there is already such code - but we need to improve it - it should include word/word_type (verb,adjective, pronom etc) and count sentences.
+- [Done] there is already such code - but we need to improve it - it should include word/word_type (verb,adjective, pronom etc) and count sentences.
-- [ ]
-- [ ] Implement an API function for selecting words for course and ordering them -
+- [Done] Implement an API function for selecting words for course and ordering them -
-- [ ] the API should return a list of words with type and count sentences, min max words in sentence
+- [Done] the API should return a list of words with type and count sentences, min max words in sentence
-- [ ] This api should be used to create a course or a module with the words
+- [Done] This api should be used to create a course or a module with the words

-- []

-####

 ---